MicrosoftLearning/mslearn-postgresql/Instructions/Labs/05-exercise-create-stored-procedure-azure-database-for-postgresql.md

     {"code": "ResourceKindRequireAcceptTerms", "message": "This subscription cannot create TextAnalytics until you agree to Responsible AI terms for this resource.
 You can agree to Responsible AI terms by creating a resource through the Azure Portal then trying again.
 For more detail go to https://go.microsoft.com/fwlink/?linkid=2164190"}
     ```

+## Clone the GitHub repository locally

+Make sure you have already cloned the lab scripts from [PostgreSQL Labs](https://github.com/MicrosoftLearning/mslearn-postgresql.git).
+If you haven't done so, to clone the repository locally:

+1. Open a command line/terminal.
+1. Run the command:
+    ```bash
+    md .\DP3021Lab
+    git clone https://github.com/MicrosoftLearning/mslearn-postgresql.git .\DP3021Lab
+    ```
+    > NOTE
+    >
+    > If **git** is not installed, [download and install the ***git*** app](https://git-scm.com/download) and try running the previous commands again.

 ## Install Azure Data Studio

 To install Azure Data Studio for use with Azure Database for PostgreSQL: